GaloisInc/adapt/segmenter/README.md

 - for some reason each segment is emitted twice
 - some output literals are "Unicode" literals, others aren't.
+- we currently assume that all events are tagged with times.
+Correct behavior in the absence of complete time annotations is undefined.
 - we currently aren't producing edges between segments in the segment layer.
   There is nothing to stop us doing this, but the current approach we have played with seems to generate many spurious edges.
 In any case, the edges